 A separate Oral Language Modifier and invigilator must be available for each candidate.
 The invigilator must listen carefully and observe the conduct of the Oral Language Modifier throughout the duration of the examination.
 The invigilator must countersign the cover sheet ensuring that it accurately reflects the actions of the Oral Language Modifier during the examination.

 7.2 Practical Assistant

-Candidates using a practical assistant in externally set practical or written examinations may need to be accommodated in another room, in which case a separate invigilator will be required.
+Candidates using a practical assistant may need to be accommodated in another room.